Umpire's Practical Fire Guide for Homeowners

 - Use fireplace screens: To prevent sparks from flying into the room

-- Dispose of ashes properly: Place in metal containers at least 10 feet from structures
+- Dispose of ashes properly: Place in metal containers with tight-fitting lids, store at least 10 feet from structures, and let cool for several days before final disposal

 - Create a family escape plan: Draw a floor plan showing two exits from each room

-- Designate a meeting place: Choose a location outside and away from the home
+- Designate a meeting place: Choose a location outside and a safe distance away from the home (mailbox, neighbor's driveway, specific tree)

-- Practice your escape plan: Hold home fire drills at least twice a year
+- Practice your escape plan: Hold home fire drills at least twice a year—practice both day and night scenarios

-- Teach children how to escape alone: In case you cannot help them
+- Teach children how to escape alone: In case you cannot help them—show them how to check doors for heat and stay low under smoke

 - Keep exits clear: Never block doors or windows that might be needed for escape

-- Consider escape ladders: For second-story rooms if needed
+- Consider escape ladders: For second-story rooms if needed—store them where they're easy to reach

 - Consider smart electrical monitoring systems: New technology can detect electrical fire hazards before they cause fires